 Cruz was adopted at birth and never knew anyone in his biological family.
-Genetics appear to have contributed to Cruz's violence.
-His biological mother's history includes twenty-eight arrests.
+Genetics appear to have contributed to Cruz's violence although the connection cannot be deemed as causal.
+His biological mother's history includes 28 arrests.
 She assaulted someone with a tire iron and threatened to burn down a friend's home and kill her.
-In addition, Cruz has an older half-sister who was born compromised due to her mother's drug use.
+In addition, Cruz has an older half-sister who was impacted by her mother's drug use while pregnant.
 In her youth, she was twice charged with having weapons in school, including, on at least one occasion, a firearm.
-She has been arrested seventeen times and is currently in prison for the attempted murder of a police officer.
-Other charges for violent behavior include elder abuse and battery of a disabled person (Miller & Nehamas, 2018).
+She has been arrested 17 times and is currently in prison for the attempted murder of a police officer.
+Other charges for violent behavior include elder abuse and battery on a disabled person (Miller & Nehamas, 2018).